sifferman/labs-with-cva6/labs/vm.md

 0. *Same initial setup...*
 1. Create `m_trap` and `s_trap` trap handlers that are assigned to `mtvec` and `stvec`
+2. Set `medeleg`
-2. Create a counter that specifies which user program should be run (initialized to 1)
+3. Create a counter that specifies which user program should be run (initialized to 1)
-3. Load user program 1 to memory and configure the page table accordingly
+4. Load user program 1 to memory and configure the page table accordingly
-4. Run user program 1 that has an `ecall` instruction
+5. Run user program 1 that has an `ecall` instruction
-5. Return to the `s_trap` trap handler
+6. Return to the `s_trap` trap handler
-6. Have `s_trap` increment the user program counter, then jump back to the OS
+7. Have `s_trap` increment the user program counter, then jump back to the OS
-7. Load user program 2 to a different VA and PA than user program 1, and configure the page table accordingly
+8. Load user program 2 to a different VA and PA than user program 1, and configure the page table accordingly
-8. Run user program 2 that has an `ecall` instruction
+9. Run user program 2 that has an `ecall` instruction
-9. Return to the `s_trap` trap handler
+10. Return to the `s_trap` trap handler
-10. Have `s_trap` increment the user program counter, then jump back to the OS
+11. Have `s_trap` increment the user program counter, then jump back to the OS
-11. On user program counter > 2, the OS runs `ecall`
+12. On user program counter > 2, the OS runs `ecall`
-12. Return to the `m_trap` trap handler
+13. Return to the `m_trap` trap handler
-13. Have `m_trap` run `ecall` to exit the simulation
+14. Have `m_trap` run `ecall` to exit the simulation

 *Note: reference [`"programs/vm/privilege.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilege.S) to help you set up your trap handlers.*